Sent as SMS: Meaning Behind the Delivery Switch

 If you’re ready to bring more structure to your messaging process, sign up for a free trial or book a demo with Textellent today!

-If the iPhone user on the other end is offline or the system is temporarily unavailable, the phone switches to SMS.
-In some cases, a server notification may appear depending on the app you use.
+If the iPhone user on the other end is offline or the system is temporarily unavailable, the phone switches from data-based instant messaging to standard short message service (SMS) delivery.

 When that happens, your phone falls back to SMS unless you’ve turned off SMS fallback for tighter control.
 This message can also appear due to a temporary bug, device settings, or app issues, especially on Android phones using Google Messages.